xaIex/Cyberpunk-CUI-Foobar2000-Theme/README.md

 <img width="718" height="408" alt="image" src="https://github.com/user-attachments/assets/0aa6aa35-365e-4193-9113-814355316f0b" />

 - Now the colors are accurate!
 But where are the rest of the panels?
-Some of the panels are collasped and just need to be adjust to your screen.
+Some of the panels are collasped and just need to be adjusted to your screen.
 Since my theme was made on a 24in monitor, my small laptop doesnt have enough screen for that so we need to adjust with the dividers.

 - Pull this divider out: